spectrocloud/librarium/content/docs/06-integrations/00-aws-ebs.md

 # Pre-Requisite Permissions

+The following permissions needs to be attached to the AWS cloud account:

-1. The AWS managed policy `AmazonEBSCSIDriverPolicy` is to be attached.
+1. The AWS managed policy `AmazonEBSCSIDriverPolicy`.

 2. [EBSCSIKMSEncryptionPolicy](/integrations/aws-ebs#ebscsikmsencryptionpolicy) (custom policy name), if the user wants to enable EBS encryption.